 IPS has a nine-member governing body, which includes three voting members.
 The College appoints three members, one of which is a voting member.
 The College does not have access to IPS assets, nor is it obligated for its debts.
 The College does have an ongoing financial interest in IPS in that it has rights to revenues in excess of Pierce College's allocated percentage of IPS's gross revenue from the reserve fund in return for performing fiscal agent duties.
-For the fiscal year ended June 30, 2020, INVISTA's change in net position was a decrease of \$45,811 and the total net position was \$1,625,130.
+For the fiscal year ended June 30, 2022, there was no change in the College's net position and the total net position is \$570,008.
 The College's equity in the joint venture is reflected in these financial statements as a non-current asset.
 A copy of IPS's complete financial statements may be obtained from the IPS's Administrative Offices at 4500 Steilacoom Blvd.
 SW Building 19, Lakewood, WA 98499.